 For a few extra bucks, you can get a detector that’s so much better.
 And what’s great about this hobby is that most of the equipment holds it’s value like you can’t believe.

-So worse case scenario you don’t like the hobby, just put your detector on ebay and get (most) of your money back.
+So worst-case scenario you don’t like the hobby, just put your detector on eBay and get (most) of your money back.

 Yes, there are cheaper models available in most of these brands, but these will give you the most bang for your buck.